outvoider/banana/README.md

 Given config.json:

 1. For each channel:
     a.
 For each topic:
-    i.
-Executes the SQL statement and converts the each row to a 1-level inline JSON object.
+        1. Executes the SQL statement and converts the each row to a 1-level inline JSON object.
     b.
 After all topics are processed:
-    i.
-Bulkload to Elasticsearch using the Bulk API ii.
-The index name is defined in config.json by the "es" key. iii.
-The index type is defined by the "name" key of each topic.
+        1. Bulkload to Elasticsearch using the Bulk API
+        2. The index name is defined in config.json by the "es" key.
+        3. The index type is defined by the "name" key of each topic.

 ###Dependencies